google/googletest/googletest/docs/primer.md

 *   Deletes the fixture.

-*   Restores the state of all all googletest flags
+*   Restores the state of all googletest flags

 *   Repeats the above steps for the next test, until all tests have run.